Skip to Content

 The Climate Film Festival

 Caleb Smith will serve as one of the jurors at the Second Annual Climate Film Festival, New York City’s premier event dedicated to visionary climate storytelling.
 Running from Sept.
 19-22, the film screenings will be held at the Regal Essex Crossing, located at 129 Delancey Street, and the panels and workshops will be held at Essex Market, which is around the corner at 88 Essex Street.
+WE ACT Members can enter ticket code CFF-COMMUNITY15 for a 15-percent discount!
 RSVP

 Sunday, Sept.
 21